Registration Guidance Notes

 - A two or three word short description to categorise your work.

-- A paragraph of text which describes your work, up to a maximum of 50-60 words.
+- A paragraph of text which describes your work and what visitors to your open studio can expect.
 This is to give visitors a feel for the type of work they can expect to see at your open studio.
-Please write this in language that non-artists can understand.
+The organisers reserve the right to amend, omit or re-word details where space is limited.

 - Optional website addresses.
 This can be your own website and/or social media pages that show your work.

 - Venue address with postcode.

 - Telephone number.

-- Brief directions to your venue if it is difficult to find – a maximum of 25–35 words.
+- Brief directions to your venue if it is difficult to find.

 - Venue facilities.